Tenants in Common | How to avoid care home fees

 If you are Tenants in Common you can help protect the share of the remaining partner living in the house by putting it into a Life Interest Trust.

-Be careful if you decide to change the ownership of your house from Joint Tenants to Tenants in Common or if you set up a Life Interest Trust.
-Any changes must be done years in advance as otherwise you may be accused by the local authority of deliberate deprivation of assets.
+Be careful if you decide to change the ownership of your house from Joint Tenants to Tenants in Common.
+Or if you set up a Life Interest Trust.
+Any changes must be done years in advance.
+Otherwise you may be accused by the local authority of deliberate deprivation of assets.

 If a local authority suspects there is a deliberate deprivation of assets they will carry out an investigation and the property can be included after all as an asset when determining who pays care home fees.